 We are grateful to Michael Harding, from the Shamley Green History Society, who has talked to the children about the history of our school; and to people from the local villages who came and taught the children to sew, spin, weave and knit.
 We also had a visit from a mobile farm and loved meeting all the animals.
 We visited the Rural Life Centre at Farnham to find out more about life in the 19th Century when our school was built, and about life in the two world wars.

-We are grateful to Mrs Tracy Heard for all the research she has done for us.
+We are grateful to Mrs Tracy Heard for all the research she continues to do for us.

 You can download information about the history of our school.

 Our school originated as a charity school in Wonersh in 1683 through a donation of £4 a year from Henry Channell.

 The land was donated by Earl Onslow for a school to be built on Norley Common, our current site.
 The building was completed in October 1842 and opened in 1843 with 60 children.